dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 The response includes the access and refresh JWTs which are used for the authentication itself and refreshing the authentication token, respectively.
 Save the JWTs from the response for later HTTP requests.

 You can run authenticated requests by passing the accessJWT to a request via the `X-Dgraph-AccessToken` header.
 Add the header `X-Dgraph-AccessToken` with the `accessJWT` value which you got in the login response in the GraphQL tool which you're using to make the request.

-For example, if you were using GraphQL Playground, you would add this in the headers section:
+For example, if you were using the GraphQL Playground, you would add this in the headers section:

 ```json
 { "X-Dgraph-AccessToken" : "<accessJWT>" }